Squatting in England and Wales: Social centres and community gardens

+Squatting and the arts

+In the face of rising rents and reduced arts funding, young artists continued to occupy abandoned buildings.
+Among the resulting artist-run spaces were the 491 Gallery in Leytonstone, and Lyndhurst Way in Peckham.
+The Da! art collective received national attention in 2008 when in Mayfair, central London, they squatted in a £6.25 million, 30-room, grade II-listed mansion owned by the Duke of Westminster.
+After being evicted, they moved to a £22.5m property nearby in Clarges Mews.

+The progressive crackdown squatting was closing what may have been "a critical avenue enabling artists, musicians, filmmakers and writers to start out, compromising on secure housing for time, finances, space and community".
+With "the broke-artist lifestyle increasingly out of reach", in the new century there appears to have bee a marked reduction in the number of arts workers from working-class backgrounds.

 2010s

 Arrests and prosecutions

 'Topple the Tyrants' occupy a London residence of Saif al-Islam Gaddafi in March 2011.

 In September 2012, Alex Haigh was the first squatter imprisoned under Section 144 of the 2012 Act, receiving a sentence of 14 weeks for occupying a housing association property in London.
 By May 2016, SQUASH was reporting that under Section 144 there had been "at least 738 arrests, 326 prosecutions, 260 convictions and 11 people imprisoned.

 The introduction of criminal trespass, coincided with the post-2010 austerity which drastically reduced central government contributions to local council capital budgets.
 This prompted local authorities to raise revenue by intensifying the sale of their remaining short-life properties.

 Continued occupations and protest

 In April 2011, a riot in Bristol was reportedly triggered by a police-assisted eviction of squats which had "created a space for parties, performances and exhibitions" in the Telepathic Heights area of Stokes Croft.
 A week later, police raided five squats in London, one, part of the Transition Towns movement, set up in protest against the building of a third runway at Heathrow.
 Alleging unnecessary and illegal pre-emptive action was taken against them, the squatters requested a judicial review of the policing tactics.